Pale Cicadabird

 About the Pale Cicadabird

 The Pale Cicadabird belongs to the family Campephagidae, within the order Passeriformes.
-These birds typically live 7-9 years, with some individuals living up to 11 years..
+These birds typically live average 4 years with a maximum recorded of 7 years.

 How to Identify a Pale Cicadabird